morganross/Kexow-Install/README.md

 get moniter log file outa aws_bind_ip and make its own script OR put serverscript into main menu instead of calling it.
+###TODO
+git pydio
+configure pydio
+install vnc on client -local and ldap git guacamole on client configure guacamole on client remake website to include headers remake website to git userfrosting